Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-t6WEYv_TLDI.md

 ### Transcript

-> do you plan on some cutscenes for the story i'm not actually sure about cutscenes i'm not sure i i i for the way i understand it i don't think so but i think the only cutscene will be the drop pod sequence really yeah as far as i know yeah love to see yeah if you count that as a cutscene
+> do you plan on some cutscenes for the story I'm not actually sure about cutscenes I'm not sure- I for the way I understand it I don't think so but I think the only cutscene will be the drop pod sequence really yeah as far as I know yeah love to see yeah if you count that as a cutscene